How Long Do I Have To Claim For An Accident At Work?

 Our advisors are available to answer your questions if you need further support.
 Get in touch for free legal advice.

-• A copy of the recorded incident in the workplace accident book
+• A copy of the report about your incident from the work accident book.

 How Much Can I Claim?